 NOTE: If you need to test the rear 4-wire oxygen sensor's heater (trouble code P0141), see the following tutorial: Rear Oxygen Sensor Heater Test -P0141 (1996-1997 2.4L Pick Up).

-Testing the front O2 sensor's heater involves 3 basic things.
-The first 2 tests are to make sure the front oxygen sensor's heater is getting power and ground.
-The last test involves checking it's resistance with a multimeter.
+Testing the front O2 sensor's heater involves 2 basic things.
+The first test is to make sure the front oxygen sensor's heater is getting power.
+The last test involves checking its resistance with a multimeter.

-Since the O2 sensor has 3 wires coming out of it, the first two tests (checking for power and ground) are done on the engine wiring harness connector.
+Since the O2 sensor has 3 wires coming out of it, the first test (checking for 12 Volts) is done on the engine wiring harness connector.

 The last test (checking the heater's resistance) is done on the oxygen sensor's connector.

 TIP: The front oxygen sensor's engine wiring harness connector has female terminals.
 The connector on the oxygen sensor itself has male spade terminals.

 Here's a brief description of the 3 wires of the front oxygen sensor:

 |1||WHT||Heater Ground (-)|